woo-lang/mist/README.md

-# woolang
+# Woolang
+> This language is not developed from scratch
+> It is developed from [davidcallanan/py-myopl-code](https://github.com/davidcallanan/py-myopl-code)

-A simple esoteric programming language
+A simple programming language

-> woolang is under development